 The third reason is more difficult to explain because it's an emotional response: the Fitbit feels like a good product.
 It gets enough right to make me less peeved about what it gets wrong.

 What does that look like to you?
 That's right: it's a wrist that doesn't have a rash on it.
-That's despite me wearing it non-stop for three weeks, apart from showering – it's not waterproof, which is ridiculous – and charging it up.
+That's despite me wearing the Charge HR non-stop for three weeks, apart from showering – it's not waterproof, which is ridiculous – and charging it up.

 However, for whatever reason, my arm is fine.
 Perhaps I have super powers.